Kabir08/SWEBench-verified-mini/README.md

 [SWEBench-verified](https://www.swebench.com/) is a great dataset, but it is very large.
 Thus, I wanted to create a smaller version that is a good proxy for the overall performance of models on the dataset.
 I call this dataset SWEBench-verified-mini.

-SWEBench-verified-mini is a subset of SWEBench-verified that uses 50 instead of 500 datapoints, requires 5GB instead of 130GB of storage and has approximately the same distribution of performance, test pass rates and difficulty as the original dataset.
+SWEBench-verified-mini is a subset of SWEBench-verified that uses 50 instead of 500 datapoints, requires 5GB instead of 130GB of storage and has approximately the same distribution of performance, test pass rates and difficulty as the original dataset (using 7 models for comparison).

-Note that I'm primarily combining work from other people, so I think most of the credit should go to others.
+Note that I'm primarily combining work from other people, so most of the credit should go to them:
 - [Jiminez et al.](https://arxiv.org/abs/2310.06770) for creating the original dataset.
 - [The OpenAI evals contractor team](https://openai.com/index/introducing-swe-bench-verified/) for taking the dataset and creating SWEBench-verified.
 - My MATS scholars [Govind](https://pimpale.github.io/) and [Axel](https://www.linkedin.com/in/axelhojmark/) for running the full dataset on a decent number of models for a different project so that I can compare the performance of models on the full dataset.